elucian/bee/syntax/structure.md

 * you can have multiple statements separated by ";" in a line but only one comment;

 **Notes:**
-Bee syntax is Wiki friendly: you can open it using Bee syntax color in Notepad++
+Bee syntax is Wiki friendly: you can open .md files using Bee highlighter in Notepad++

+**Limitations:**
-1. In Wiki "#" represents a title.
-For subtitles you can use two: "##".
+1. You can not use single "#" for titles.
+You must use two: "##".
+Single is prefix.
-2. In Wiki "**" is making bold text, that is kind of title.
+2. You can not use contractions.
+This is silly but if you do you mess-up the highlighter
+3. You should use new line after exclamation mark.
+Else the next phrase is gray.
+4. Symbol "\`" has special meaning in Bee.
+Sometimes it must be escaped using "\\".

 **Example:**